Supreme-Gaming/SupremeGaming/README.md

 ## Working services/applications

 - `supreme-discord-community-bot-node`
-  - Template-based responses for community general help, reference, faq information.
-This bot likely won't be huge help outside of the Supreme Gaming community.
+  - Provides templated messages accessible through slash commands for the most commonly asked information, focused on community general help, reference, and FAQ.
+This bot is tailored for the Supreme Gaming community but can be adapted for similar use cases.
+[Read more](apps/supreme-discord-community-bot-node/README.md)
 - `supreme-discord-ticket-bot-node`
-  - Simple ticketing system that permits discord server owners to run their own private instance of a ticket bot and maintain control of all of their data.
+  - Simple ticketing system accessible through guild slash commands, allowing users to create and request individual assistance while enabling server owners to maintain control of their data.
+[Read more](apps/supreme-discord-ticket-bot-node/README.md)
+- `ini-notifier-node`
+  - Fetches an INI file from a URL, parses and caches it, polls for changes, and posts diffs to a Discord webhook for real-time notifications.
+[Read more](apps/ini-notifier-node/README.md)

 ## Non-working/WIP services/applications